aaronparker/aaronparker.github.io/_posts/2006-08-25-protecting-outlook-web-access-with-rsa-authentication.md

 - The RSA authentication web page is not customisable.

 **2. RSA Web Agent for IIS**
-The RSA Web Agent for IIS, installed on the Exchange Server, offers authentication directly from IIS and also offers a &#8216;single sign-on&#8217; solution.
+The RSA Web Agent for IIS, installed on the Exchange Server, offers authentication directly from IIS and also offers a 'single sign-on&#8217; solution.

 _RSA Authentication Agent 5.3 for Web for Internet Information Services_
 <a target="_blank" href="http://www.rsasecurity.com/node.asp?id=2807"><u>http://www.rsasecurity.com/node.asp?id=2807</u></a>